 I thought it’d be apt to write about Rage Against the Machine especially at these times of ridiculousness in world politics, and I would like to say my very own “Suck it!” to Donald Trump and his goonies.
 No band screamed at the government better than Rage did in the 90’s, and no band ever will.
 They provided a simple message: take a crap on the government — and their phat riffs and violent rhymes pushed this to incredible levels.

-Before we get underway, just to explain what the hell a ‘RANKED’ post is for y’all if you don’t know, I’ll be ranking each of the band’s albums from worst to best.
+Before we get underway, just to explain what the hell a ‘RANKED’ post is for y’all if you don’t know, I’ll be ranking the band’s albums from worst to best.

 Zack de la Rocha and his merry men’s swansong was an aggressive goodbye, expertly crafted in places albeit a slightly mismatched record.
 At the very least, by 2000 the band, in terms of musicality, were on top form.
 De la Rocha puts out an immense and mature vocal performance, with a range of different techniques and degrees of anger, as the band flew through an album exploring unfamiliar territory in some more melodic material, lighter thangs and some classic hip-hop, to varying degrees of success.
 Microphone Fiend, Renegades of Funk, How I Could Just Kill a Man and Maggie’s Farm all mount as classics by the band, but others such as Beautiful World, In My Eyes and Kick Out the Jams stand as their weakest tracks.